v-sec0/ccna-mdnotes/Open Shortest Path First (OSPF).md

 **Nonbroadcast multi-access (NBMA):** A nonbroadcast multi-access networks like Frame Relay, X.25, and Asynchronous Transfer Mode (ATM) allows for multi-access without the broadcast ability.
 Requires special configuration to work with OSPF.

 **Point-to-point:** A type of network topology made up of a direct connection between two routers that provide a single communication path.
+Can either be physical or logical

+**Point-to-multipoint:** A type of network topology made of a single interface on a router connected to multiple destination routers.
+This can be further classified according to whether or not it supports broadcast traffic.
+This is important as it determines the kind of OSPF configuration that can be deployed.

+## OSPF Operation